-A huge range of plastic compost bins is available from hardware suppliers.
+A huge range of compost bins are available from most hardware stores, nurseries and some department stores.

 Cost Varies depending on design.
-Cost ranges from approximately \$50-\$100.
+Cost ranges from approximately \$50-\$200.
 Advantages Fully enclosed, neat and easy to move.
 Disadvantages Some bins can become anaerobic (no oxygen) which can produce smells; bin capacity may be too small for keen composters.